arcticlimer/blog/notes/Development/fixing_manually_deleted_docker_volume.md

 sudo rm -rf /var/lib/docker/volumes/db-data
 ```

-And then you proceed to run your containers normally with docker comopse,
+And then you proceed to run your containers normally with docker compose,
 and boom!

 ```bash